Introduction

 Understanding the magnification power can help you choose the right binocular.
 The first number from the binocular description refers to the magnification power.

-You might be thinking the 12×50 is the better choice then.
+The 12×50 is the better choice, then.
 But don’t be so sure.
 The higher the magnification power is, the harder it is to steady the view.
-So, 12×50 is for seeing objects that are small and very far away.
+So, 12×50 is for seeing small and very far away objects.

 But if you need constant moving or quick focusing, using 10×50 binoculars is better.